What To Do Following A Collision

 If I hire an attorney, will my case require a jury trial?

 Not usually.
-A P.L.C.
-Moore & Kandaras/Bob Moore and Associates can generally settle your case without lawsuit and trial.
+Moore·Faust Injury Law Group can generally settle your case without lawsuit and trial.

 I didn’t cause the accident, but because of it I have suffered serious painful injuries requiring extensive medical treatment.
 Is it reasonable for me to expect significant compensation for what I am going through?